emerald-squad/safe-boshrelease/README.md

 ## How Do I Deploy It?

-A sample manifest is available at `manifests/safe.yml`; it has everything you need to run a 3-node Vault.
+A sample manifest is available at `manifests/safe.yml`; it has everything you need to run a 2-node Vault on a 5-node Consul cluster

 ```
 bosh -e your-bosh-director -d safe deploy manifests/safe.yml